robotflow-initiative/rfuniverse/README.md

 ### Scene

-* First：The first scene that the published program runs, which receives command-line parameters and then jumps to other scenes
+* First：The first scene that the published program runs, which receives command-line parameters and then jumps to other scenes (not included in SDK)
 * Empty：Player mode scene
-* Edit：Edit mode scebe
+* Edit：Edit mode scebe, In the Editmode submodule

 ---